 Fond du Lac hosted three treaty signings.
 In 1679 Daniel Greysolon Sieur du Lhut—Duluth’s namesake—gathered representatives of Ojibwe, Dakota, Cree, and Assiniboin and secured a peace that lasted over fifty years.
 The 1826 Treaty of Fond du Lac granted mineral rights within Ojibwe land to the U.S. The 1848 Treaty of Fond du Lac ceded land west of the Mississippi to the U.S.

 The 1854 Treaty of LaPointe opened Minnesota to settlement and established the Fond du Lac Reservation, 100,000 acres of land twenty miles west of Fond du Lac, as the home of the Fond du Lac Band of Lake Superior Chippewa.
-Fond du Lac Township, including Nekuk and Amik islands, was founded in 1856.
+The town of Fond du Lac, including Nekuk and Amik islands, was founded in 1856.
 While the local Ojibwe population declined, several families of mixed heritage—including the Roussains, Durfees, and LeGardes—remained in Fond du Lac.

 Following the 1854 Treaty